wchiquito/jj-for-everyone.github.io/src/install.md

 You need to move that into the directory `~/.local/bin/`.
 (Or another location where you keep your programs if you know what you're doing.)
 ````

-Run `jj -h` to verify the installation.
-It should print a list of available commands.
-If the output is something like `bash: jj: command not found...`, the installation was not successful.

 ## Initial configuration